 This time is being viewed as an opportunity both to support the cleanup effort and to make facility improvements to ensure that the Village will be healthy well into the future.
 In support of the cleanup, the Village will once again be transformed into a mining town—housing, feeding and taking care of the mine remediation workers.
 At the same time the Village will continue to be supported by hundreds of volunteers.
-They’ll help house and feed the workers.
 They’ll handle much-needed repairs to the Village’s buildings, electrical systems and waterworks.
 They’ll also provide ongoing support for Holden’s multifaceted programs.

 Will the Village look changed after the cleanup is finished?

 The Village will look fresh, but it will not really change.
 The Village is required to abide by federal regulations governing historical sites.
 Holden, which operates under a special use permit from the U.S. Forest Service must retain the original, industrial look of its mining era.
 The surrounding areas—specifically, across Railroad Creek—will look quite different.
 The mill structure will be removed, the tailings graded and capped, many trees planted and some new structures built.